Jeseník: 13th century

 The first written mention of Jeseník is from 1267.
-It was probably founded during the colonization of the territory by the Bishops of Wrocław, who acquired the area in 1199.
+It was probably founded during the colonisation of the territory by the bishops of Wrocław, who acquired the area in 1199.
 It became a town between 1284 and 1295, thanks to the development caused by its strategic location on a trade route from Moravia to Silesia and on the confluence of two rivers, and thanks to the iron ore deposits in the surroundings.
 In 1284 at the latest, a castle had to stand here.

 14th–16th centuries

-In the 14th century Freiwaldau developed as a centre of iron one processing.
+In the 14th century, the town developed as a centre of iron one processing.
 The first mention of the iron ore processing is from 1326, when thirteen hammer mills were already operating here.
 However, mining ended already at the end of the 14th century.
 In the second half of the 15th century, gold and silver were mined here.

 From 1378 to 1463, the town was owned by the Mušín family.
 In the following decades it often changed owners.
 In 1506, the flourishing town was purchased by the Swabian Fugger dynasty who resumed mining activity.
 In the same year, the town obtained the Bergregal privileges.
 The iron ore deposits were soon exhausted or have become unprofitable, and the Fuggers sold the town back to the Wrocław bishops in 1547.
 The town developed crafts and gained many guild privileges at the turn of the 16th and 17th centuries.
 Linen weaving became the most important source of income.